urql-graphql/urql/packages/next-urql/README.md

 `withUrqlClient`, this means `withUrqlClient(() => clientOptiosn, { ssr:true })`.
 This measure is available so we can support `getStaticProps`, ...

-When you are using `getStaticProps`, `getServerProps`, ...
-You should opt-out of `Suspense` by setting the `neverSuspend` option to `true` in your `withUrqlClient`.
+When you are using `getStaticProps`, `getServerSideProps`, or `getStaticPaths`,  you should opt-out of `Suspense` by setting the `neverSuspend` option to `true` in your `withUrqlClient` configuration. your `withUrqlClient`.
-This because when we are doing a prepass of your component tree we can't know what these functions will inject in the props and this injection could change the `variables` used in your `useQuery`, ...
-Making these throw during the subsequent `toString` pass which isn't supported in React 16.
+During the prepass of your component tree `next-urql` can't know how these functions will alter the props passed to your page component.
+This injection could change the `variables` used in your `useQuery`.
+This will lead to error being thrown during the subsequent `toString` pass, which isn't supported in React 16.